Effective: October 1, 2012

 - No Impersonation of Others or HSS Staff.
 Any posting by a person who attempts to impersonate another person will be removed.
 Any posting by a person who pretends to work for HSS, or falsely claims to be speaking for or acting on behalf of HSS, will be removed.

 - No Commercial Posts.
-Please do not use the Services to promote any product, service or anything else from which you may personally benefit, or to post any pyramid schemes, chain letters, or disruptive commercial messages.
+Please do not use the Services to advertise or promote any product, service or anything else from which you may personally benefit, or to post any pyramid schemes, chain letters, or disruptive commercial messages.

 - No Inappropriate or Infringing Posts.
 Please do not make any posting that is defamatory, obscene, or unlawful, or anything that infringes any patent, trademark, copyright, trade secret or other proprietary right of any party (for example, an article from a website or magazine), unless you are the owner of those rights or have the permission of the owner to post the material.